What Is a Bias Blind Spot?

 The researchers who conducted the previously mentioned study also suggest that the bias blind spot can have a significant effect on behavior.

 Political donations may be another example of how the bias blind operates.
-Politicians often accuse other elected officials of being swayed by donations from lobbies, yet insist that their own votes on certain issues are not swayed by who does or does not donate to their campaigns.
+Politicians often accuse other elected officials of being swayed by donations from lobbies, yet insist that their own votes on specific issues are not swayed by who does or does not donate to their campaigns.

 Additional experiments also look at how the bias blind spot related to the social comparisons people make, how people handled advice from others, and how receptive they were to training designed to reduce biases.